 Could love be solved like a mathematical equation?
 And if so, what would that change in our relationship with it?

-On 26 February at 6:00 PM, the third event of the VU Discussion Club will take place at Aula Parva Hall of Vilnius University (Universiteto St. 3, Vilnius).
-The event will invite participants to explore love not only as a feeling, but also as a complex and multifaceted phenomenon.
+On 26 February at 6:00 PM, the third event of the VU Discussion Club will take place at Aula Parva Hall of Vilnius University (Universiteto g.
+3, Vilnius).
+The event will invite participants to explore love not only as a feeling but also as a complex, multifaceted phenomenon.

-Rather than asking “what is love?”, scholars from different fields will attempt to examine how it operates – on biological, psychological, cultural, and even mathematical levels.
+Rather than asking “what is love?”, scholars from different fields will examine how it operates – at biological, psychological, cultural, and even mathematical levels.

 The Concept of Love Across Different Academic Fields

-Professor Ramunė Grikšienė, a neuroscientist at the VU Life Sciences Center, will discuss the role of hormones in cognitive functions and how biochemical processes influence attachment, the sense of security, and interpersonal bonds.
-Research suggests that over time a close person may become a part of our regulatory system – a factor that helps maintain emotional balance.
+Prof. Ramunė Grikšienė, a neuroscientist at the VU Life Sciences Center, will discuss the role of hormones in cognitive functions and how biochemical processes influence attachment, the sense of security, and interpersonal bonds.
+Research suggests that over time, a close person may become a part of our regulatory system – a factor that helps maintain emotional balance.

-Professor Victor Celestine de Munck of the VU Faculty of Philosophy (sociocultural anthropology) will invite participants to view love as a social construct.
+Prof. Victor Celestine de Munck of the VU Faculty of Philosophy (sociocultural anthropology) will invite participants to view love as a social construct.
 In different historical periods and communities, what is considered fidelity, passion, or duty takes on different meanings.
-In this context, love emerges as a culturally shaped relationship influenced not only by personal experiences but also by social norms.
+In this context, love emerges as a culturally shaped relationship influenced by both personal experiences and social norms.

 Dr. Vytenis Šumskas from the VU Faculty of Mathematics and Informatics will present a mathematical model of love.
 Although emotions are often regarded as indefinite and unpredictable, mathematical systems allow us to describe dynamic relationships and their variables.
 From this perspective, love may be understood as an ever-changing system without a single or final solution.